If you have received this email, take a time to really read it carefully!

 Responding to the message could result in identity theft.

 The 'government grant' fraud operates on that principle.
 Those who are contacted by such cheats (or who respond to Internet-based advertisements) are told they are entitled to lay claim to government grants worth thousands of dollars.
 In return for their banking information and/or what seems like an insignificant processing fee of a few hundred dollars, said grants will be directly deposited into their accounts.
 Those who suspect something might be wrong with the notion of the government's handing them money for no discernable reason are told they are eligible for this form of largesse as a reward for their having paid their taxes promptly for the past few years or because they're senior citizens.
-Folks who further quibble with the process are issued all manner of guarantees, including the provision of 800 numbers
+Folks who further quibble with the process are issued all manner of guarantees, including the provision of

-These promises and seeming proofs serve only one purpose, and it is not the protection of the consumer — they
+These promises and seeming proofs serve only one purpose, and it is not the protection of the

 Those operating versions of this scam have in the past identified themselves as representatives of granting agencies with such names as the Government Grant Center, Consumer Grants USA, Ultimate Funding Inc., Government Grant USA, Federal Government Information Center, Federal Government Grant Information Center, National Grant Center, Federal Research Funding, Customer Care Plus, and Department of Revenue.
-However, that a purported grant facilitation entity is not listed above in no way proves it is on the up-and-up,
+However, that a purported grant facilitation entity is not listed above in no way proves it is on the

 As to how the con is run, one of our readers who was contacted by someone intent upon victimizing him with the 'government grant' scheme reported this exchange: